 Stitching in upholstery is expensive, the Wedge completely bypasses this.
 The Wedge concept is based on a new way of attaching fabric to furniture.
 The principle is to simply fix the fabric to the frame with wood dowels.
 This results in a sew-free construction, easy re-upholstery and a unique design feature.

-Sound Lounger by Thomas E. Alken
+Thomas E. Alken mDD

-Stretch Me Chair by Ellinor Ericsson
+Ellinor Ericsson

 How can we keep the textile production in Scandinavia?